Ahsan-specs/locRep/README.md

-#thi sis my local repo
+# this sis my local repo